carbonanik/MessApp/README.md

 ## Simple And Open Source Messaging App

 A simple social media app for Android.

-This is a solo developed app.
+This app is for make you less distracted on social media.
+And more productive on real life.

 ---

 This app is currently under development.
 Please use it at your own risk.
+Any type of feedback is welcome.

 ## Main Feature and Functionality (With Description)